TeamJuliet/group-project/src/uk/ac/cam/cl/intelligentgamedesigner/testing/README.md

  since it was easier to write/read tests from a file using my own implementation.

 #### LevelDesignerTestRunner
 Running this class will run all of the unit test methods annotated with `@Test`.
+This class uses JUnit.

 #### SimulatedPlayersTestRunner
 Running this class will run all of the unit test methods annotated with `@Test`.
+This class uses JUnit.